-A recent viral video of a group of pre-teen kids bullying and berating an elderly bus monitor showed us just how pervasive it is in society for children and teens to be rude and disrespectful to adults.
-Sadly, this kind of behavior from kids is everywhere, and it only seems to be getting worse.
+A recent viral video of a group of pre-teen kids bullying and berating an elderly bus monitor showed us just how pervasive it is in society for children and teens to be rude to adults.
+Sadly, this kind of disrespectful behavior from kids is everywhere, and it only seems to be getting worse.

 Parenting is not a popularity contest.
 You need to be in control and you need to set some limits.
 Your child is not your partner or your peer.